FAQsFrequently Asked Questions

 - We’ll try our darndest to find a suitable alternative location or adventure that is protected from the weather, and we’ll happily take you there so you still have a great time.
 We’d hate for you to miss out!
 But if this alternative isn’t suitable for you, then…

-- We don’t think you should be penalised if we make a safety decision, so there are no “admin fees”, and certainly no “cancellation charges” – we’ll provide you with a full refund and do our best to recommend some other excellent things to do for the day.
+- We don’t think you should be penalised if we make a safety decision, there are no “admin fees”, and certainly no “cancellation charges” – we’ll provide you with a full refund and do our best to recommend some other excellent things to do for the day.
 We want to make sure you have a great time in the Blue Mountains no matter what the weather is doing.

 Having said all that, our full booking terms and conditions are available online at https://bmac.com.au/Site/Terms-Conditions and you should still read them before booking with us.
 But don’t worry too much about the weather.
-We are well equipped and have a lot of local knowledge to ensure you have a great experience in just about any conditions. ?
+We are well equipped and have a lot of local knowledge to ensure you have a great experience in just about any condition. ?

 Congratulations!
 We have taken several women abseiling, climbing and canyoning in their first trimester of pregnancy.
 On the rare occasion that we have taken women out after the three month mark, they’ve generally had extensive experience with these activities before pregnancy.
 When it comes to adventuring in your second trimester we don’t have any fixed rules, but we advise caution.
 Please do not join us for an adventure if you are in your third trimester.
 There are many complications with the activities we conduct, not least of which being in remote locations far from comprehensive medical assistance.
 Before you book on an adventure while pregnant, please be aware: • All of our climbing, canyoning and abseiling activities involve wearing a harness.
 When you wear a harness, your core muscles are required.
 Working these muscles too hard poses a low (but real) risk of early onset of labour. • In general, pregnant women often tire much more quickly and are more susceptible to extremes of temperature.
 Many of our adventures involve long walks and time in cold environments. • In addition, pregnancy can involve many complications that are well outside the scope of our training, knowledge and experience.
 Please take this information into consideration before making a booking.